-The employees included in this study are some of the administrators, support staffs, academic staffs, the Child Development Center Faculty, High School Faculty, Arts & Sciences Faculty, Full-time Clinical Instructors and faculty of the School of Business & Management.
+Results are presented in tables that answer the statement of the problem.
+The employees includes some of the administrators, support staffs, academic staffs, the Child Development Center Faculty, High School Faculty, Arts & Sciences Faculty, Full-time Clinical Instructors and faculty of the School of Business & Management.
 The results revealed that majority of the respondents were Roman Catholics, Bachelor's degree holder with regular status of employment and with a mean age of 33 years.
 With regards to number of years in service, most of the respondents were found to be in the service for 3-10 years.
 In income level, majority of the respondents earns 10,000 pesos and above in their monthly salaries and the mean length of service in the organization is 6 years.